Mahlon Dickerson Reservation

 Mahlon Dickerson was actually the location of the first mountain bike race ever held in New Jersey.
-After a while, Mahlon dropped into a state of neglect for many years.
-Currently Mahlon is experiencing a huge resurgence in both trail building and riders enjoying the trails here.

 - Cascade – Mostly non-technical.
 Riding clockwise, the climbing out consist of longer and shallower climbs.
 Riding counter clockwise, the descent is super fun and the climb out consists of shorter, yet steeper, climbs.

 - Yellow – This section of trail was constructed to replace the original “Wall”, which was a washed out fire road.
 The top of the trail is located near the Headley Overlook, and it consists of moderately technical tight singletrack.
 After descending, follow the Yellow blazes to bridge and stream crossing and look for the entrance to Stone Gate about 0.5 miles on the left.

 - Yellow/Black – (Stone Gate) is split into two parts divided by the highest point on the trail; a rock formation called Stone Gate.
 One half is smooth and flowing singletrack, the other moderately technical, yet still quite flowing, singletrack.
 Riding clockwise consists of the smoother part of the trail with a slight ascent followed by the technical descent.
 Riding counter-clockwise is a fairly big climb to the top.